Questions About Life Coaching:

 Climbing the Mountain: When Life Coaching Is Right for You

 If you’re ready for coaching, you don’t need to spend a lot of time connecting the dots and trying to figure out why you feel the way you do, and you don’t need to “heal” and regain your ability to function.
 You are not in need of therapeutic treatment, because you’re not sick.
 You’re fundamentally already on solid ground, but you want more out of life.
 You just need direction, or help getting unstuck, or support in developing new skills and strategies so that you can start climbing the mountain to reach stay motivated and reach your life’s most important goals.
+You wan to focus on a few specific areas to achieve specific goals.

 Now, you may also certainly be experiencing feelings of sadness, “depression,” and anxiety related to the things in your life that are currently not feeling good for you.
 It’s completely normal to feel upset and anxious when your relationship is on the brink, and of course you don’t want to get out of bed in the morning when you are in the wrong career and hate your job.